Muthusara1/zilkies-19-fe/README.md

 ```

 ## Folder Setup
-1. Use the following command to create a folder for yourself.
+1. Navigate to the root directory of the repository and use the following command to create a folder for yourself.
+Replace ${username} with the value used for `$ZILKIE_USERNAME`
 ```sh
 cp -r sampleuser/ ${username}
 ```

-The name of this new folder should the same username you gave while setting up the ZILKIE_USERNAME variable

 ## Steps to run the Server
 1. `npm install` - To install the required dependencies